Seng2021-H18A-Brownie/SENG2021_Project-Frontend/README.md

-# This project is uploaded to heroku directly
+# This project is uploaded to heroku directly as Heroku does not let me push to this repository after hosting on Heroku.
+This includes other branches

 # Getting Started with Create React App